-After shortlisting some lawyers, it is time to take the process to the next step.
+After shortlisting some divorce lawyers in Singapore, it is time to take the process to the next step.
 You’re going to contact the lawyer, either by email, phone or appointment.
 Lawyers are usually open to having a short free initial consultation for divorce cases.

-In contacting the lawyer, here are some questions you need to ask the lawyer:
+During the discussion, here are some questions you need to ask the lawyer:

-A. What is the legal service that you need?
+1. What are the legal services that you need?

 The divorce lawyer should explain to you the different stages of the divorce process.
 You should already have some idea of the service you need from the research done in Step 1.

 The paperwork is what all divorce lawyers should be able to do.
 This is also a good opportunity to find out whether the lawyer is experienced in family law.

 A good divorce lawyer should be able to offer you nuggets of wisdom from past experience on how to handle your divorce proceedings.
 This includes issues such as: